ailrk/markdowndb.macro/README.md

  `;;` is the separator between header and markdown content. `tag`, `source`, and `title` are optional. `tag` is for classifying the article, and `source` is for citation.

 ### How to use
+##### runtime mode and static mode
 There are two modes to build markdown db -- `runtime mode` and `static mode`.
-In `runtime mode` all markdowns are sent to the client in the first connection; in `static mode` only header information of markdowns are sent in the first connection, markdown content will be wrapped in a promise and resolve when needed.
+In `runtime mode` all markdowns are sent to the client in the first connection; But `static mode` only header information is sent, markdown content will be wrapped in a promise and resolve when needed.

 Assume you have this directory hierachy:
 ```